samnordmann/DL_projects/README.md

 Content:
 - Transformer: detailed report on the original article 'Attention is all you need' and Tensorflow implementation of the Transformer
+- Titanic: a studycase of binary classification with XGB on the classical Titanic dataset